purescript-emacs/purescript-mode/README.md

 with other Emacsen, but we don't have the resources to support other versions.

-There are many ways to install `haskell-mode`.
+There are many ways to install `purescript-mode`.
 The following sections describe the most common ones; pick the one that you're most comfortable with.